Skip to content

 Action: Ask a retailer what their warranty covers and for how long.
 If it’s under a year, they don’t expect the jacket to last.

-Finding Trustworthy Local Retailers in Your Area
+Finding Trustworthy Local Retailers

 Action: Call ahead before visiting.
 The best shops are busy, and you want someone who can actually spend time with you.